RoseTheFlower/UltrawideIndex/README.md

 1. [Download the archive](/../../releases/tag/notforbroadcast).
 2. Unpack the patcher and target the files as instructed.

 Tested on the latest Steam version at 2560x1080 and 3840x1080.
-Not recommended for 32:9.
+Not recommended for the latter.

 You can [buy me a coffee](https://ko-fi.com/rozziroxx) or [become a patron](https://www.patreon.com/rozzi).